Nicola17/Nicola17.github.io/index.md

 [Comment]: <>(![TensorFlow.js Logo](/images/tfjs_logo.png))

 [tfjs-tsne](https://github.com/tensorflow/tfjs-tsne) is a module of the [TensorFlow.js](https://js.tensorflow.org/) library that implements the tSNE algorithm. tfjs-tsne makes use of a [WebGL trick](https://arxiv.org/abs/1805.10817) to accelerate the gradient computation and the can be run in the client side of the web browser.
 Check out the [demo](https://nicola17.github.io/tfjs-tsne-demo/) on the MNIST dataset.
+This project featured on the [Google AI Blog](https://ai.googleblog.com/2018/06/realtime-tsne-visualizations-with.html).

 Cytosplore
 ----